 Our exciting ‘Aspiring Futures’ programme is a core part of our curriculum offer at ALNS and is followed by all students.
-The course is delivered by the HUMANITIES team in one lesson a week over a two year period and has replaced traditional PSHEE.
-It has been planned to compliment and enhance the KS4 P4C (Philosophy for Children) course that our students also follow in KS4..
+The course is delivered by the HUMANITIES team in one lesson a week over the two week timetable for Key Stage 3 and once a week for Key Stage 4.
+This has replaced traditional PSHEE.

 The aims of the course are for our students to;